iO-Academy/22-jul-browserOs/README.md

 ```
 cd copacetic
 ```
-From the file 'copacetic' run:
+From inside the file 'copacetic' run:
 ```
 npm start
 ```